 The kNN system is inherently a multi-class classifier, and the segmentation of different cartilage compartments in the knee is a multi-class (number of classes C > 2) classification task.
-In this thesis we focus on the medial cartilage compartments, which is a three-class task; medial tibial (ω_t) and femoral cartilage (ω_f) , and background (ω_b) , however, there are several other cartilage compartments in the knee.
+In this thesis we focus on the medial cartilage compartments, which is a three-class task; medial tibial $(\omega_t)$ and femoral cartilage $(\omega_f)$ , and background $(\omega_b)$ , however, there are several other cartilage compartments in the knee.
 A multi-class classification system can be decomposed into a combination of two-class classifiers, and a motivation for examining this option is to examine if the different classes exhibit different features.
-Class-dependent features have been defined by Oh et al. [98] and Bailey [6] as features whose discrimination ability varies significantly depending on the classes which are to be discriminated.
+Class-dependent features have been defined by Oh et al. [98] and Bailey [6] as features whose discriminated.
 In this context, each class is considered to have its own optimal feature vector which suggests that features should be selected locally for each class instead of globally for all classes.
 This approach may reduce features that are redundant for a specific class which otherwise may have impaired the classification performance.

 Three categories for conversion between two-class and C-class (C > 2) frameworks are: one vs. all where C two-class systems compete against each other, hierarchical where the system is separated into C-1 recursive two-class systems, and pairwise where the classifications are separated into C(C-1)/2 between all pairs of classes.
-For the medial cartilage classification, there are two cartilage classes (ω_t and ω_f) and the background class (ω_b).
-This makes an hierarchical approach interesting, where the voxels are first divided into cartilage or background, then into ω_t or ω_f .
+For the medial cartilage classification, there are two cartilage classes ( $\omega_t$ and $\omega_f$ ) and the background class ( $\omega_b$ ).
+This makes an hierarchical approach interesting, where the voxels are first divided into cartilage or background, then into $\omega_t$ or $\omega_f$ .
 Though two cartilage compartments are studied in this work, the framework will be extended to incorporate the other compartments in the knee, therefore one can consider extensions to more classes.
 If one more class is incorporated, the pairwise framework needs to train three new classifiers.
 The hierarchical framework needs to train a new classifier and to retrain the foreground vs. background classifier, whereas the one vs. all framework only needs to train one new classifier and the rest of the classifiers remain unaltered.
 Hence the one vs. all approach may be advantageous in case of class-dependent features and if the framework needs to be extended to more classes.